We have an amazing range of courses and a choice of how you study

 Open larger version

-At present the team are working on a number of studies.
+At present the group are working on a number of studies.
 Professor Dorothy Newbury-Birch is involved in many research studies including being the Chief Investigator on the NIHR PHR funded multi-centre site randomized controlled trial of the effectiveness and cost-effectiveness of alcohol brief interventions in reducing risky drinking in the high school setting with 14-15 year olds: SIPS JR-HIGH.
 Dr Emma Giles is the Project Manager on the study and Dr Grant McGeechan leads the qualitative component of the work.

 There is a wealth of Health and Social Care Institute research projects taking place to further knowledge and make an impact on people's lives.